Skip to main content

 What the surveys say about repetitive coding

 Large 2026 developer surveys summarized by firms such as McKinsey report generative AI cutting roughly 46 percent on average from time spent on labeled "routine coding."
-Definitions of routine vary across the sources that report this figure.
+What counts as routine varies enough between sources that the headline number is best read as a vibe, not a guarantee.

 Reports tied to GitHub and Microsoft typically report twenty-five to fifty-five percent faster throughput for senior engineers when the task fits the pattern.
-Job titles are not skills, and a codebase that already removed boilerplate with generators may have absorbed part of that range before chat assistance arrived.
-The honest question is whether the time you save covers the license fees, the API usage costs, and the additional review time that generated patches require.
+How much of that range you actually see depends far more on which patterns the engineer happens to be working on than on the seniority label, and a codebase that already removed its boilerplate with generators will have absorbed part of that gain long before any chat assistance arrived.
+The real question is whether the time you save covers the license fees, the API usage costs, and the extra review time that generated patches almost always require.
+With a low band of twenty-five percent and a high band of at least fifty-five, it probably does.

 Exploration, stabilization, and production